Skip to Content

 Three finished coffee filter bats laying on gray wood photo backdrop

-More Halloween Activities for Kids:
+More Halloween Activities for Kids

 Close up of hand holding completed coffee filter bat craft project